sanjeevkumarr/writings/netflix-ice.md

 ice.s3SecretKey=<secretKey>
 ice.s3AccessToken=<accessToken>
 ```
-At Appneta, we've used a quick IAM role instead, and given our server that instance profile.
+We've used a quick, albeit permissive, IAM role instead and given our server that instance profile.
 ```
 {
   "Statement": [